praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***Examples***
 - `unassign-ptn ptn/2 doc/1`
-    - Removes the assignment of the 2nd patient displayed in the *patients list* to the 1st doctor  displayed in the *doctors list*.
+    - Removes the assignment of the 2nd patient displayed in the *Patients List* to the 1st doctor  displayed in the *Doctors List*.

 <div markdown="span" class="alert alert-info">
-    :information_source:    <strong>If your <em>doctors list</em> seems to disappear</strong> after entering this command, fret not!
+    :information_source:    <strong>If your <em>Doctors List</em> seems to disappear</strong> after entering this command, fret not!
 Click
     <a href="#selecting-doctors-or-patients-through-commands"><strong>here</strong></a>
     to find out why this happens.
     <br/><br/>